-Banner Health’s experienced, compassionate team is dedicated to helping patients with epilepsy regain control of their lives.
+Banner Brain & Spine’s experienced, compassionate team is dedicated to helping patients with epilepsy regain control of their lives.
 Our highly skilled specialists use the most advanced treatments available for epilepsy and seizure disorders.
 Our multidisciplinary team works with you to build a treatment plan tailored to your needs and focused on optimizing your quality of life.

 Epilepsy is a common neurological disorder associated with abnormal electrical activity in the brain that causes seizures.
 According to the Epilepsy Foundation, about 3.5 million Americans have epilepsy, making it the fourth most common neurological disease after migraines, stroke and Alzheimer’s.
 Epilepsy is defined as at least two unprovoked (or reflex) seizures occurring >24 hours apart.